Free 1st Class Delivery On All UK Orders Over £10

 Seen in the Guinness Book of records as "Most Versatile Pen".

-Here at The Pen Zone we sell a large range of Fisher Space Pens and refills.
+Here at The Pen Zone we sell a large range of the original Fisher Space Pens as used by NASA and refills in the UK.
 Most Fisher Space Pens come gift boxed and can be gift wrapped upon request.

 Unlike ordinary ball pens which rely on gravity to feed ink, the replaceable Fisher Space Pen refill cartridge is pressurised.
 At nearly 35 psi, ink is continuously fed to the tungsten carbide ball, allowing the user to write at any angle, even upside down.
 This advancement required the development of a special ink.